Physician Assistant students hard at work

 14. Applicants must also meet the program’s Technical Standards.

 15. Completion of a successful interview with the Admissions Selection Committee.
+Only in-person and on-campus interviews are conducted.
+Virtual interview requests will not be granted.

 16. Applicants must review the Policies and Procedures page to ensure understanding of specific program policies and requirements separate of cognitive and non-cognitive admissions requirements.